XHILA-TDT: Analog shutdown

-In 2008, XHILA became affiliated with Mexico's newest broadcast network, cadenatres.

-US translators
+U.S. translators

 Broadcast Group, Ltd., an American company which is controlled by the Cabada family, owns two translators in the United States that relay XHILA.

 In Yuma, the analog translator was low-powered K28FM.
 At various times in its history, it was affiliated with musical networks such as Más Música and MTV Tr3s, and at others it rebroadcast XHILA.
 K28FM, in effect, was the first American affiliate of cadenatres as it relayed XHILA when it took on the affiliation in 2008.
 In the late 2000s, K28FM went silent; in 2015, K33MD-D, a digital translator also owned by Broadcast Group, was put into service.
 The license for K28FM was cancelled by the Federal Communications Commission on July 19, 2021.

 In Calexico, K07ZF channel 7 was the analog translator.
 Given that the digital transition of XHILA's Mexicali transmitter led to a loss of viewership, channel 7 was promoted as XHILA's analog channel.
 In 2015, K42KZ-D, also owned by Broadcast Group, was signed on.

 Both the Yuma and Calexico transmitters relay XHILA, including all of its subchannels.

 K42KZ-D was assigned channel 29 in order to clear the 600 MHz band, and became K29LS-D effective November 3, 2021.